mhmtayberk/ayberkninja.github.io/about.md

 ---
-title: ayberk.ninja
+title: ayberk.ninja | About Me
 layout: about
-short_bio: Hi there this is Sharad, the developer of this theme.
+short_bio: Hi there my name is Ayberk.
 ---

-This is long bio.
-Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
-It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.
-It was popularised in the 1960s with the release of Letraset sheets containing Lorem Ipsum passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum.
+I'm penetration tester [@prismacsi](https://www.prismacsi.com/).
+I have been interested in all kinds of informatics for a long time.
+I realized that my interest in cyber security is quite high.

+## Hack All Day
+["Hack All Day"](http://www.hackallday.com/) is an independent organization that we have established with a friend.
+Its aim is to confuse individuals who want to progress in the cyber security.
+We try organize events, write blog posts and draw sweepstakes.